marcduiker/azure-functions-university/lessons/dotnetcore31/blob/README.md

 ## 10. More info

 For more info about the Blob Trigger and bindings have a look at the official [Azure Functions Blob Bindings](https://docs.microsoft.com/azure/azure-functions/functions-bindings-storage-blob) documentation.

+## 11. Feedback

+We love to hear from you!
+Was this lesson useful to you?
+Is anything missing?
+Let us know in a [Feedback discussion post](https://github.com/marcduiker/azure-functions-university/discussions/new?category=feedback&title=.NET%20Core%20Blob%20Lesson) here on GitHub.

 ---
 [🔼 Lesson Index](../../README.md)